Echowispp/physics-engine/README.md

 This is a simple program that simulates circles and rectangles moving around.

 Pretty simple to use, just click one of the buttons to select a shape, then click on the canvas (darkish gray area) to place a shape.
-Also, you can move the circle wityh WASD to see how it reacts or collides with other shapes.
+Also, you can move the circle with WASD to see how it reacts or collides with other shapes.

 <a href="https://physics-engine-black.vercel.app/">Demo</a>

 This is a very simple physics sim/engine that does cut a lot of corners, but uhh yeah it simulates basic collisions.
-It doesnt have rotations or anything, gets sorta laggy at high object counts and doesn't have a whole lot of space for testing (the small space helps keep the performance better, since there ends up being less objects usually)
+It doesnt have rotations or anything, might get slightly laggy at high object counts and doesn't have a whole lot of space for testing (the small space helps keep the performance better, since there ends up being less objects)

 Just as a disclaimer, this isn't trying to be anything fancy - the point is to show that a physics engine can be made with just plain JS and HTML5, and nothing else